minhtuan2000/udp-file-transfer/README.md

 ## 2. Run the server

-From the root folder of the project (where this readme.txt and Makefile is located), run:
+From the root folder of the project (where this README.md and Makefile are located), run:

 ```bash
 ./server/server port [option]